 Safety on the web

-Dormers Wells Nursery, Infant and Junior School encourages parents and children to visit the CEOP website (Child Exploitation & Online Protection) to build knowledge of how to stay safe online.
+Dormers Wells Primary School encourages parents and children to visit the CEOP website (Child Exploitation & Online Protection) to build knowledge of how to stay safe online.

 This website has lots of fun activities from which children can gain vital information on staying safe.